b-lukaszuk/BS_wJ_eng/contents/lattice_paths.md

 ![Lattice paths on a 2x2 grid in Cartesian coordinate system.
 Blue lines designate individual small squares](./images/latticePaths2x2wCoordinates.png){#fig:latticePaths2x2wCoordinates}

-A few points of notice (make sure they agree on @fig:latticePaths1x1wCoordinates and @fig:latticePaths2x2wCoordinates):
+A few points of notice (make sure they agree on both
+@fig:latticePaths1x1wCoordinates and @fig:latticePaths2x2wCoordinates):

 1) the top left corner could be considered to be the center of our [Cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) with the location (0, 0);
-2) the bottom right corner could be located within that system at position (nRows, -nCols) or (nRows, -nRows) of our grid (each small square in
+2) the bottom right corner could be located within that system at the position (nRows, -nCols) or (nRows, -nRows) of our grid (each small square in
 @fig:latticePaths1x1wCoordinates and @fig:latticePaths2x2wCoordinates got the
 side length = 1 and builds rows and columns of a large square);